sashok63/Proxy-Server/README.md

 # Proxy
-Proxy Server with pthreads for handling HTTP requests
+Proxy Server with pthreads for handling HTTP and HTTPS requests

-## Still in work
-* Support for HTTPS requests

 ## Building
 ```bash